Andrew Symonds: Early life

 One of Symonds' birth parents was of an Afro-Caribbean background, while the other was believed to be of Scandinavian descent.
-Symonds was adopted by parents Ken and Barbara at three months of age and they moved to Australia when he was a toddler.
+Symonds was adopted by parents Ken and Barbara at three months of age, and they moved to Australia when he was a toddler.
 He had three siblings.
 His sister, Louise Symonds, who was also adopted, was a contestant on the Australian Gladiators television series in 2008.
-He spent the early part of his childhood in Charters Towers, northern Queensland, where his father taught at the private fee paying All Souls St Gabriels School, which Symonds attended.
+He spent the early part of his childhood in Charters Towers, northern Queensland, where his father taught at the private All Souls St Gabriels School, which Symonds attended.
 He showed sporting prowess from a very early age.
-"Dad was cricket mad.
-He’d throw balls to me five or six days a week, before school, after school.
-And we’d play all sorts of games inside the house with ping-pong balls and Christmas decorations."
-His early junior cricket was played in Townsville for the Wanderers club, father and son making the 270-kilometre return trip sometimes twice a week.
-In 1988, Symonds' father accepted a deputy headmaster role at All Saints Anglican School and the family subsequently relocated to the Gold Coast when Symonds was 12 years of age.
+"Dad was cricket mad," Symonds said.
+"He'd throw balls to me five or six days a week, before school, after school.
+And we'd play all sorts of games inside the house with ping-pong balls and Christmas decorations."
+His early junior cricket was played in Townsville for the Wanderers club, with the father-and-son duo making the 270-kilometre return trip sometimes twice a week.
+In 1988, Symonds' father accepted a deputy headmaster role at All Saints Anglican School, and the family subsequently relocated to the Gold Coast when Symonds was 12 years of age.
 He attended the school and continued his junior cricket at Palm Beach Currumbin.
-A few years later Symonds made his Queensland Premier Cricket debut for the Gold Coast Dolphins as a 15-year-old and hit a remarkable double century in his first game.
+A few years later, Symonds made his Queensland Premier Cricket debut for the Gold Coast Dolphins as a 15-year-old and hit a remarkable double century in his first game.